jhucsf/fall2019/index.md

 ## Assignments

-TODO
+Homework assignments are based on assignments designed by [Peter Froehlich](https://www.cs.jhu.edu/~phf) for [his version of the class](https://www.cs.jhu.edu/~phf/2018/fall/cs229/).

+Coming soon...

 ## Grading

-TODO
+* Each assignment (total of 7): 10%
+* Midterm: 10%
+* Final exam: 20%

+Assignment late policy: 5% deduction for each day.

 ## Schedule

+The schedule is tentative and subject to change.
+Any changes will be announced in class.

 Date      | Topic                                     | Readings
 --------- | ----------------------------------------- | --------
+Th Aug 29 | Introduction: Electricity and Circuits    | CODE Chapters 4, 8, 10, 11; HCW page basic 1, basic 4
           | **Digital Circuits**
-Th Aug 29 | Introduction, Electricity and Circuits    | CODE Chapters 4, 8, 10, 11; HCW page basic 1, basic 4
 Fr Aug 30 | Boolean Algrebra, Number Representation   | CODE Chapter 8, 15
 Mo Sep 2  | *Labor day, no class*
 We Sep 4  | Addition and Subtraction                  | CODE Chapter 12-13